Alejogb1/job-board/blog-data/how-many-trees-should-be-used-per-boosting-round-in-xgboost.md

 id: "how-many-trees-should-be-used-per-boosting-round-in-xgboost"
 ---

-, let’s tackle this.
 The question of how many trees to use in each boosting round within XGBoost is definitely a nuanced one, and it's something I've spent a fair bit of time optimizing in various projects.
 It's less about a single magic number and much more about understanding the trade-offs and dynamics at play.
 I'll break down my thought process and provide some tangible examples from my past work, rather than just giving a textbook answer.

 First, let's clarify what we mean by "trees per boosting round."
 In XGBoost, the term 'boosting round' is essentially synonymous with a single iteration of the boosting process.
 In each round, a new tree is built, aiming to correct the errors made by the ensemble of trees built in prior rounds.
 This new tree isn't just _added_ to the existing ensemble; rather, the predictions from all previous trees, including the new one, are aggregated to make the new prediction of the model.
 The total number of trees a model uses is therefore the number of boosting rounds that have taken place, which in turn dictates the complexity of the model.